deploymentofdevops/deploymentofdevops/_pages/devops.md

 ## So what _is_ DevOps then?

-Yep all that above sounds a bit vauge so lets put some firmer thoughts around what DevOps actually is.
+Yep all that above sounds a bit vague so lets put some firmer thoughts around what DevOps actually is.
 A quick google search shows so many different definitions from many a trusted company but if you look at them all there are some key things that stand out across them

 - Culture and culture change